Large Format Wine Bottles — The Complete Guide

 Ease of Service with Large Format Wine Bottles

-I have heard people say that it is easier serving wines at a dinner party or function in Magnum or Double Magnum.
+I have heard people say that it is easier to serve wines at a dinner party or function in a Magnum or a Double Magnum.
 This could be true.
 It is certainly sometimes desirable to let everyone drink from the same bottle so that it is a properly shared experience.
-However, anything larger than a Double Magnum can be quite tricky to serve, the bottles are quite cumbersome and difficult to handle – it might become a two man job just to pour a bottle.
+However, anything larger than a Double Magnum can be quite tricky to serve; the bottles are quite cumbersome and difficult to handle – it might become a two-man job just to pour a bottle.
 This may not be such a problem if you have a ready supply of wine waiters.
-Indeed I once was at a birthday party where a Nebuchadnezzar of Champagne (15 litres or 20 standard bottles of wine) was served and it took three men to pour it!
+Indeed, I once was at a birthday party where a Nebuchadnezzar of Champagne (15 litres or 20 standard bottles of wine) was served, and it took three men to pour it!

 Large format bottles of Champagne

-Lots of Champagne is sold in large format bottles and I think this can be put down to the fact that they are impressive and make a certain statement but, don’t forget, you are going to need a pretty big space in your fridge or a dustbin to serve as an ice bucket to chill the Champagne down.
+Lots of Champagne is sold in large format bottles, and I think this can be put down to the fact that they are impressive and make a certain statement, but don’t forget, you are going to need a pretty big space in your fridge or a dustbin to serve as an ice bucket to chill the Champagne down.
 They are also not the easiest of things to open.
-Unlike red wines that are usually bottled at the time of vintage, large formats of Champagne are quite often filled from standard bottles just prior to shipping and sale.
+Unlike red wines that are usually bottled at the time of vintage, large formats of Champagne are quite often filled from standard bottles just before shipping and sale.

-Champagne Armand de Brignac, which is made by Champagne Cattier, produce their famous their Ace of Spades Champagne in a range of large format bottles and now produce one in a rather massive Champagne bottle that contains 40 Litres and is known as a Midas!
+Champagne Armand de Brignac bottles their famous Ace of Spades Champagne in a range of large-format bottles and now produces one in a rather massive Champagne bottle that contains 30 Litres and is known as a Midas – holding the equivalent of 40 standard bottles.

-As well as the Midas there seems to be some other recent additions to large format Champagne bottles with the production of the Solomon, Sovereign and the Primat or Goliath with sizes of 25L, 27L and 30L.
+As well as the Midas format from Brignac, there are some other recent additions to large format Champagne bottles with the bottlings by other producers variously known as the Solomon, Sovereign and the Primat or Goliath with sizes of 18L, 26.25L and 27L.

 Names of Large Format Wine Bottles